rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

    \diff{\lambda} \,
    \diff{\area}.

-Here, :math:`\diff{\area}` is the area of the surface element, :math:`\vnhat` is the unit surface normal vector, and :math:`\vx` is a vector specifying the photospheric parameters of the element --- for instance, its effective temperature :math:`T_{\rm eff}`, gravity :math:`g` and metallicty :math:`[{\rm Fe}/{\rm H}]`.
+Here, :math:`\diff{\area}` is the area of the photospheric element, :math:`\vnhat` is the unit surface normal vector, and :math:`\vx` is a vector specifying the parameters of the element --- for instance, its effective temperature :math:`T_{\rm eff}`, gravity :math:`g` and metallicty :math:`[{\rm Fe}/{\rm H}]`.
 The subscript on :math:`\intsy` is a reminder that it is the specific intensity per